Worker Misclassification: Challenges of Determining Exempt vs. Non-Exempt Employees

 - Which positions are most often misclassified as exempt--and how can employers and their counsel best determine the appropriate classification for such positions?

 - What are the legal risks of voluntarily paying back wages to misclassified employees?
+If such payments are made, how far should an employer go back and should liquidated damages be included?

 - Should employers take the initiative to notify the Department of Labor of classification errors discovered during self-audits?
+As private FLSA releases are generally not enforceable, what other measures can an employer take to minimize exposure against exemption claims?